lachrist/aran/doc/src/_issues/no-arguments-two-way-binding.md

+---
+layout: default
+title: No Arguments Two-Way Binding
+---

 In sloppy mode, functions with simple parameter list have their parameters two-way bound with the `arguments` object.
 This means that changes to the arguments object are reflected by the parameter values and vice versa.
 Aran does not preserve this (crazy) behavior.
 If this becomes a real issue, it could be possible to implement it with the `Proxy` API.

 ```js
 function f(x) {